Set up custom package repositories

 Change package manager integration priority

-Package manager integrations allow you to set the priority of each package registry used by a package managers in your tenant namespace.
+Package manager integrations allow you to set the priority of each package repository used by a package manager in your tenant namespace.
 This defines the location from which a package manager looks when it attempts to resolve dependencies for a software package.

 To change the package manager integration priority: